maggicone/remWOL-moonlight/README.md

 Alternatively, you can choose the port you prefer, but you will need to edit the Docker compose file accordingly in the next step.
 Using port **8765 is recommended**.

-Once you are sure that port forwarding and DuckDNS are correctly configured, you can proceed to [setting up the remWOL server with DuckDNS](#setup-remwol-with-duckdns).
+Once you are sure that port forwarding and DuckDNS are correctly configured, you can proceed to [setting up the remWOL server](https://github.com/maggicone/remWOL-moonlight/tree/main/remWOL#setup-guide-for-moonlight)

 ---